 housing costs, commute time, and other factors, they announced the entire company would remain remote in the future.

 In other cases, the change was only for specific divisions, and departments, or for a short period of time.
+A best practice is to make sure team members understand the change.

 Chris N. Cheetham-West, MBA is an international speaker, marketing expert, and President of LR Training Solutions.
 In this former position at Google, he managed marketing programs and strategies for key products.
 Chris has a proven record of helping teams learn the importance of communication while working remotely.
 Voted top 50 Black Entrepreneurs in 2020, Chris is one of the best keynote speakers around and can help your organization achieve measurable results.
 A managing virtual teams training can be what is needed to help your leadership team succeed!!